Application deadline: Sun., 16.08.2020

 The first round takes place in front of a sub-committee.
 The candidate can select the first role themselves – for this reason, put on any necessary costumes straightaway and prepare any props.
 The second role is selected by the board of examiners from the prepared roles.

 The second round takes place in front of the entire committee.
-Generally, the outstanding roles will be performed here and / or a section from a monologue from the 1st round.
+In the second round, the candidate*in shows a monologue from the first round as well as another monologue that has not yet been shown.
 The candidate can decide the role with which he/she would like to begin.

-In the third round, applicants will run through various test situations in terms of improvisation, vocals / speech and movement as well as the examination of musical aptitude.
+In the third round, applicants will run through various test situations in terms of drama-improvisation, vocals / speech and movement as well as the examination of musical aptitude.
 In addition, an individual interview will be held with each candidate, based on the principles of the letter of motivation.
+On the second day of the third round a monologue and the song will be presented again.
+The commission decides which monologue to show.

 For organisational reasons, feedback will only be given to the 3rd round.